alex-hhh/emacs-sql-indent/customize-indentation.md

     and    cond2 = 2;
 ```

-* `sqlind-adjust-and-or-left` -- Align an AND, OR or NOT operator with
+* `sqlind-left-justify-logical-operator` -- Align an AND, OR or NOT operator
-the start of the WHERE clause.
+  with the start of the WHERE clause.
+If this rule is added to the
-If this rule is added to the 'in-select-clause syntax after the
+  'in-select-clause syntax after the `sqlind-lineup-to-clause-end' rule, it
-`sqlind-lineup-to-clause-end' rule, it will adjust lines starting
+  will adjust lines starting with AND, OR or NOT to be aligned so they sit
-with AND, OR or NOT to be aligned so they sit left under the WHERE clause.
+  left under the WHERE clause.

-* `sqlind-adjust-and-or-right` -- Align an AND, OR or NOT operator
+* `sqlind-right-justify-logical-operator` -- Align an AND, OR or NOT operator
   with the end of the WHERE clause.
 If this rule is added to the
-  'in-select-clause syntax after the `sqlind-lineup-to-clause-end' rule,
+  'in-select-clause syntax after the `sqlind-lineup-to-clause-end' rule, it
-  it will adjust lines starting with AND, OR or NOT to be aligned so
+  will adjust lines starting with AND, OR or NOT to be aligned so they sit
-  they sit under the WHERE clause.
+  under the WHERE clause.

 * `sqlind-adjust-comma` -- if the line starts with a comma, adjust the current
   offset so that the line is indented to the first word character.
 For